 I needed God to intervene when it came to Rotlolo di Pasta, which is hand rolled pasta rolled around stuffing, then wrapped in a clothe, secured by a string and poached.
 Only deep prayer and the intervention of God was the way I was going to successfully cook anything from this book.

-The culinary world is always evolving and we soon forget the Bible, after all it was the 21st century.
+The culinary world is always evolving and we soon forget the Bible.
 My husband decided I needed to modernize my entrees .
-Thanks to another Amazon ‘gift’, I was to become the guru of wheat juice which incidentally has more carbohydrates than Chef Verdon’s White House recipes ladened with butter and cream and sadly none of the wine.
+Thanks to another Amazon ‘gift,’ I was to become the guru of wheat juice which incidentally has more carbohydrates than Chef Verdon’s White House recipes full butter and cream and sadly none of the wine.

 By this point my significant other discovered the Food Network and decided I needed to kick it up a notch.
 Bam!
 Just like that the UPS man delivered a cooking book by the Food Network’s Giada De Laurentiis.
 My husband suddenly developed an insatiable appetite for her style of Italian cuisine.
 He generously invited me to watch an episode with him so I could emulate her skills.
 Boy she had no use for the cleaver with all the cleavage she exposed.
 Giada was meat eater.
 Maybe that’s what turned me vegan.
 The book was returned.

 Some say, “the way to a man’s heart is through his stomach.”I guess this explains why I’m a widow.